Rome’s best contemporary art galleries

 T293

-Tucked inside a steel-beamed building in Rome’s historic Trastevere district, this gallery was founded in 2002 by Paola Guadagnino and Marco Altavilla.
-It champions emerging artists and experimental exhibitions, representing artists such as James Beckett, Claire Fontaine and Henrik Olai Kaarstein – some of whom have gone on to exhibit in prestigious settings including London’s Tate Modern, Venice Biennale and Frieze New York.
+Tucked away in Rome’s historic Trastevere district, T293 is housed in a striking steel-beamed building.
+Since its founding in 2002 by Paola Guadagnino and Marco Altavilla, the gallery has become a launchpad for emerging artists and experimental exhibitions.
+T293 represents talents such as James Beckett, Claire Fontaine and Henrik Olai Kaarstein – artists who have gone on to exhibit at prestigious venues like London’s Tate Modern, the Venice Biennale and Frieze New York.
+The gallery’s commitment to innovation makes it a must-visit for discovering the next big names in contemporary art.

 Via Ripense 6, 00153 Rome